 I am Gemma, Director of Spark Improvement Limited.
 I started this company because I am hugely passionate about Continuous Improvement and I want to help organisations be the very best they can be.

 I studied Mechanical Engineering at University.
 I’m definitely an engineer at heart – I love to take things apart (physically or metaphorically) and then rebuild them stronger and better than ever.

 I first learned about Manufacturing and Continuous Improvement in my second year – Ford, Deming, Taylor, McGregor, Hawthorne, Ohno…..it was all fascinating.
 How these incredible people worked to innovate and transform the manufacturing industry, how each of them completely changed the game and made history.

 As soon as I got in the workplace I realised how all of these principles, theories, and tools were still pertinent.
 How Lean Manufacturing was still so relevant and how there was so much to gain from applying the learning.

 I well and truly had ‘the bug’ and have since been a Continuous Improvement Manager for a few different companies.
 I wanted to experience different industries and learn as much about factories and manufacturing as possible, so I was really lucky to work in the Automotive, Pharmaceutical, Dairy, Cosmetics and Toiletries, Food and Medical Device industries.
 All quite different, with their own quirks and nuances, but also all quite alike, with similar issues and challenges.

-I want this blog to be part of that, to help me reach as many people as possible and to be a resource for anyone in manufacturing to think differently and be inspired.
+I want this blog to be part of that, to help me reach as many people as possible, and to be a resource for anyone in business to think differently and be inspired.